company-mode/company-mode/README.md

 complete.
 Search through the completions with <kbd>C-s</kbd>, <kbd>C-r</kbd> and
 <kbd>C-o</kbd>.

-To use `company-mode` is all buffers, add the following to your init file:
+To use `company-mode` in all buffers, add the following to your init file:

     (global-company-mode)